(*Operating hours have been adjusted due to the number of special events.)

-Half-fare tokens are available to the elderly, disabled and Medicare cardholders.
-These patrons are also eligible to receive a 50% discount on the People Mover FAST PASS.
+Half-fare tokens are available to elderly, disabled and Medicare cardholders.
+These patrons are also eligible to receive a 50% discount on the People Mover FAST PASS (Monthly or Annual).

-In order to qualify for discounted passes and/or tokens, senior citizens must reside in Detroit, Hamtramck, or Highland Park.
+Senior citizens who are residents of Detroit, Hamtramck and Highland Park are eligible to receive one (1) Annual Pass at the discounted rate of $10.00 each year.
 Individuals must bring one or more of the following written documentation in person to the Detroit Transportation Corporation: 535 Griswold, 4th Floor, Monday – Friday, between 9:00 a.m. and 5:00 p.m.

 SENIOR CITIZENS need to provide proof of age in the form of either:

 - or Medicare Card